Health and wellness touch each of us differently. This is one person’s perspective.

 Seeing someone else going through a similar crappy situation made me feel less alone.
 I would highly recommend “Tig” to anyone — especially someone going through cancer.

 This article originally appeared on Rethink Breast Cancer.

 Written by Emily Piercell for Rethink Breast Cancer.
 Rethink Breast Cancer’s mission is to empower young people worldwide who are concerned about and affected by breast cancer.
-Rethink is the first-ever Canadian charity to bring bold, relevant awareness to the 40s and under crowd; foster a new generation of young and influential breast cancer supporters; infuse sass and style into the cause; and, most importantly, respond to the unique needs of young women going through it.
-By taking a breakthrough approach to all aspects of breast cancer — education, resources, advocacy, community building, and fundraising – Rethink is thinking differently about breast cancer.
-To find out more, visit rethinkbreastcancer.com, or follow them on Facebook, Instagram, and Twitter.
+Rethink is the first-ever Canadian charity to bring bold, relevant awareness to the 40s and under crowd.
+By taking a breakthrough approach to all aspects of breast cancer, Rethink is thinking differently about breast cancer.
+To find out more, visit their website or follow them on Facebook, Instagram, and Twitter.